 All I have to do is select the destination and tap (click) on the ‘GO’ button and just start walking and follow the directions given by my GPS.
 By the way, if you go off-route it warns you immediately, asking you to come back to the route or if you have gone too far, it reroutes itself with new instructions to follow, to bring you back on the original route.

-The moment I am out of the Airport, Railway or Bus Station or a Jetty, I know exactly where to walk and how far, saving time and money.
+The moment I am out of the Airport, Railway or Bus Station or Jetty, I know exactly where to walk and how far, saving time and money.
 This is how GPS helped me travelling in more than 70+ cities in 47 countries.
 I never pay thousands of rupees for activating the international roaming facility on my sim card.

-In fact, by purchasing this GPS, I’ve saved a hell lot of money on my transportation, navigation and touring places and the city.
+In fact, by purchasing this GPS, I’ve saved a lot of money on my transportation, navigation and touring places and the city.
 Of course, the season you choose for travelling to a particular country or a city also matters.
 I mean I always travel in shoulder seasons.
 You cannot walk for 2 kilometres in April or May in Rajasthan (India); if you do, you are done for the day, ending up in a cafe, sipping iced lemon water.